jetbrains-academy/CppBasics/WarmUp/MovingOn/HavingFun/task.md

-Upon the call, arguments in the body of the function will be substituted with the actual values passed, control will be transferred to the body of the function, and when the function will terminate its return value will be sent back to the calling side.
+Upon the call, arguments in the body of the function will be substituted with the actual values passed, control will be transferred to the body of the function, and when the function terminates, its return value will be sent back to the calling side.